 - [46] In the PR letter we expressed the view that since there was no computer problem to be solved, the computer and associated components were not part of the solution. - [47] As noted above as part of the discussion of the problem to be solved, at the hearing the Applicant conceded that the invention does not address a computer problem.
-However, the Applicant contended that it would be impractical to implement the invention without a computer, such an implementation requiring the development of an extensive physical array of colours and colour combinations that could be presented to a user. - [48] In our view, while it may be more convenient to implement the invention in a computer environment (as was the case in Schlumberger), such an implementation is not required as part of the solution.
-In our view, the solution relates to the use of mathematical models for colour harmony and emotion, which were derived from subject test data, to perform calculations based on selected user input parameters in order to produce information in the form of objective reproducible advice to assist consumers in choosing suitable colour combinations. - [49] In view of the above, we conclude that the solution is as set out in the PR letter.
+However, the Applicant contended, as was the case for the '146 Application, that it would be impractical to implement the invention without a computer, such an implementation requiring the development of an extensive physical array of colours and colour combinations that could be presented to a user. - [48] In our view, while it may be more convenient to implement the invention in a computer environment (as was the case in Schlumberger), such an implementation is not required as part of the solution.
+In our view, the solution relates to the use of mathematical models for colour emotion, which were derived from subject test data, to produce information in the form of objective reproducible advice to assist consumers in choosing a suitable colour or colour combination. - [49] In view of the above, we conclude that the solution is as set out in the PR letter.